Pawel-Gnat/Pawel-Gnat/README.md

 ### Hi there, I'm Paweł. 👋

 # 💫 About Me:
-I’m currently learning how to integrate TypeScript with React<br><br>I have fallen in love with Next and Astro.<br><br>I like to spend my free time training and developing strength (powerbuilding).
+I’m currently learning advanced usage of TypeScript, React and Next<br><br>I like to spend my free time training and developing strength (powerbuilding).
 I love to read business, economy, physics and personal growth books.<br>

 # 💻 Tech Stack: